pranavk-lab/riscv-py-model/README.md

 About
 -----------

-This repository hosts a python model to emulate RISC-V 32-bit I instructions.
+This repository hosts a python model of RISC-V 32-bit I-instruction.
-It is only intended for research purposes.
+It is intended for research purposes only.

 Not to be used for embedded development or RTL verification.